aroig/sage-mode/readme.md

       $SAGE_ROOT/local/share/emacs

-Furthermore, if you would like typesetting of Sage results, consider also the following lines:
+Furthermore, if you would like typesetting of Sage results, consider customizing `sage-view-default-commands` and adding the following lines to your .emacs (after requiring sage):

-    ;; If you want sage-view to typeset all your output and have plot() ;; commands inline, uncomment the following line and configure sage-view:
-    (require 'sage-view "sage-view")
     (add-hook 'sage-startup-after-prompt-hook 'sage-view)
-    ;; You can use commands like
-    ;; (add-hook 'sage-startup-after-prompt-hook 'sage-view-disable-inline-output)
-    ;; (add-hook 'sage-startup-after-prompt-hook 'sage-view-disable-inline-plots)
-    ;; to enable some combination of features.
-Using sage-view requires a ;; working LaTeX installation with the preview package.

 Also consider running `(customize-group 'sage)` in Emacs to see more options.